 Frihamnen’s port of call is located at the northeastern part of the city at Lilla Värtan strait just in front of Millesgården statue-park and museum, one of my favorite museums in the city.
 Tallink and Silja are two of the companies using this port.

 There are 3 Visit Stockholm’s tourist information offices located at Frihamnen.
 Its location is on piers 634, 638 and 650 which you can check on this map.
 Once disembarked you can visit the office to get informations and maps of Stockholm, buy a 1-day tourist visitor card – called Stockholm Pass – or simply buy a public transportation period card or ticket if you plan to use it a lot during your stay.
-If you are wondering if it is worth let me tell you already that “yes, it is”.
-Getting on a bus, metro, tram or boat more than 4 times in a day has already paid the price of a 24 hour period ticket.
+If you wonder if it is worth let me tell you straight that it is indeed.
+Traveling on a bus, metro, tram or boat more than 4 times in a day costs as much as the price of a 24 hour period ticket.

 You have two options to get to Stockholm’s city center from the port at Frihamnen and you have to choose carefully because the port is served by two bus stops Frihamnen and Frihamnens färjeterminal (ferry terminal) which are located next to each other but one of them is just used on the way back.

 Depending on what you want to see and do in Stockholm during your cruise stop-over you may choose to get to the center by bus or by a combination of metro and bus.
 Getting to the city center may take you around 25-35 minutes.
 Other destinations like the island of Djurgården are less than 15 minutes away by bus.

 What to Do During a Long Cruise Stop-Over in Stockholm